Marilynn

 patterns and their unique qualities often influence the irregular shape

 of her stones.
-Gemstones have a primeval feeling that reflects the evolution
+Gemstones have a primeval feeling that reflect in their

-of the earth in their structure.
+structure the evolution of the earth .
 At times the jewelry follows a theme

 in which each piece is connected to the others in an effort to explore